sswam/allemande/doc/nsfw/guide_nsfw.md

 ## Basic Intro to NSFW AI Image Generation

-IMPORTANT: The agent Xilu is expert on NSFW image gen. We can talk to her to learn more about image prompting.
+IMPORTANT: The agent Xilu is expert on NSFW image gen. Talk to her to learn more about image prompting.

 This asks Bigi, an image gen AI, to draw a nude girl, in a fast, lowest-quality portrait image: